chatox/data-mining-course/theory/README.md

 :construction: I am currently (July-August 2020) adapting these contents for the 2020 edition.

 There are 11 theory sessions of 2 hours each.
 In one of the sessions, a *midterm exam* will be taken.
+At the end of the course, a *final exam* will be taken.
+Exam questions are based only on the materials shown or discussed in the lectures during class -- all other videos and readings are optional.

 ## Session 1: Introduction